hetzwaard/Discord-Bot/README.md

 # Discord Bot

 A advanced Discord multipurpose botcontaining more than 50+ Commands.
-It can do Moderation, Tickets, Radio, Games, Giveaways, Customisation, Economy, Leveling, Invites, Messages, Utilities, Suggestions, Server Stats etc.
+It can do Moderation, Tickets, Weather, Games, Giveaways, Customisation, Economy, Leveling, Invites, Messages, Utilities, Suggestions, Server Stats etc.

 ## Installation